 The Mr used to get Mongolian beef every time and my fave was Kung Pao chicken.
 Oh, it was SO good!

 Fast forward to me going keto and most Asian food was taken right off the table.
-Many of those recipes contain sugar that makes them a no-no. But, I started tinkering with recipes, trying to find ways to bring the flavors we love home in a low-carb version.
+Many of those recipes contain sugar which makes them a no-no. But, I started tinkering with recipes, trying to find ways to bring the flavors we love home in a low-carb version.

 I am still working on quite a few of those recipes but, I decided to bring one of my favorites to you in a delicious side dish that would work with pretty much any protein you want to serve it with to give you an Asian flair for your meal.